EnFlexIT/AgentWorkbench/getting-started.md

 # Getting Started

 This section shortly describes how you can define, develop and start your first agent-based "application".
 Even this is a very simple example, it will demonstrate the principle on how you can extend Agent.Workbench with your own agents and user functions.
 Since the workbench is based on OSGI / Eclipse _bundles_, you have to develope OSGI _plugins_ for your agent projects too.
 In the course of the text we are mixing-up these terms, but their meaning is the same \(plugin = bundle\).
-For further reading and a practical introduction into the modularity concept of OSGI, we recommend this tutorial: [http://www.vogella.com/tutorials/OSGi/article.html.](http://www.vogella.com/tutorials/OSGi/article.html)
+For further reading and a practical introduction into the modularity concept of OSGI, we recommend to read this tutorial: [http://www.vogella.com/tutorials/OSGi/article.html.](http://www.vogella.com/tutorials/OSGi/article.html)

 To create an agent application, the following installation, configuration and development tasks have to be done: